Radford University College of Graduate Studies and Research Online Applications

 Official scores (TOEFL, IELTS, GRE, GMAT, MAT) must be submitted directly to the Graduate College from the testing services.
 Radford University's test submission code is 5565.
 Unofficial test scores will not be accepted.
 An official TOEFL or IELTS score is required for all international applicants from non-English speaking countries or who graduated from universities whose primary language of instruction is not English.

 Be very attentive to the requirements of your program.
 Some programs require submission of both the online form and a formal letter of reference.
-Your recommenders will have the opportunity to upload a formal letter to the online form.
-Applicants using the RU Supplemental Application for Admission to the Graduate College for CAS Applicants Only do not need to submit additional recommendation form in addition to what is available/used by CSDCAS and PTCAS respectively.
+Your references will have the opportunity to upload a formal letter to the online form.
+Applicants using the RU Supplemental Application for Admission to the Graduate College for CAS Applicants Only do not need to submit additional recommendation forms in addition to what is available/used by CASPA, CSDCAS, or PTCAS respectively.
+You must submit the references available/used in CASPA, CSDCAS, or PTCAS when applying to one of these programs.

 Degree seeking and certificate seeking applicants: Request official transcripts from the Registrar of each college or university from which you have earned a degree or additional course credit following the conferral of your degree.
 An unofficial transcript is sufficient for any course credit that has been transferred.
 Unofficial transcripts may be uploaded to the online application for all institutions attended; however, your application will not be complete and eligible for review until the required official transcripts are received.
 In order to be considered official, your transcript must be received to the Graduate College unopened in the original envelope from your institution.
 If your institution provides electronic official transcripts, you may request that the Registrar send the document to email@example.com.